We’ve upgraded A Midsummer Night’s Dream to help you explore the play. Using a smartphone, a tablet or a laptop, with this new release, you can:

 - Explore the original, Elizabethan, casting of the play for 20 players

 - Find out how our (Edinburgh Shakespeare play-reading group) play-reading went in January ’15.
-We’ll be reading the play again, probably in April ’17 and will publish another report on how it went.
+We’ll be reading the play again, in February ’18 and will publish another report on how it went.

-- Watch 3 productions of the play (the famous RSC production of 1968 with Judi Dench as Titania; a gender-blind, small cast production by Merely Theatre; and The Globe’s Dominic Drumgoole production which we rate a 5-* production. ).
+- Watch 2 productions of the play (the famous RSC production of 1968 with Judi Dench as Titania; and The Globe’s Dominic Drumgoole production which we rate a 5-* production. ).

 Let’s go down a level and explore each of these areas in more detail.